 Disrupt, Defy, Revise & Reimagine

-Saar transformed a damaging stereotype into healing archetype; one that viewers were drawn to and inspired by.
+Saar transformed a damaging stereotype into a healing archetype; one that viewers were drawn to and inspired by.

 She made me remember we creatives have the ability (and perhaps the duty) to change the way a story ends.